francisldn/blockchain-developer-bootcamp-final-project/README.md

   * addBalance
     * Purpose: for users to deposit ETH to the contract which will earn interest from Compound
     * Input: deposit amount (specified as ``msg.value``)
-    * Output: emit depositETH event
+    * Output: return true on successful execution, emit depositETH event
   * addBalanceERC20
     * Purpose: for users to deposit ERC20 token which will then be converted to ETH and earn interest from Compound
     * Input: ERC20 token address, deposit amount
-    * Output: return true on successful execution
+    * Output: return true on successful execution, emit depositERC20Token event
   * getBalanceInWei
     * Purpose: read-only function to view a user's balance in ETH terms
     * Input: user address